-ALL TRG:
+ALL TRG: Allows to choose how to increment the event counter.

-- Allows to choose how to increment the event counter. - =0 event counter incremented only on accepted triggers. - =1 event counter incremented on all triggers (default).
+=0 event counter incremented only on accepted triggers.

+=1 event counter incremented on all triggers (default).

-4.27.
+4.29.
 Bit Clear 2 Register

-This register allows clearing the bits of the Bit Set 2 Register (§ 4.26).
+This register allows clearing the bits of the Bit Set 2 Register (§ 4.28).
 A write access with a bit set to 1 resets that bit, e.g. writing 0x4 to this register resets the CLEAR DATA bit.
 A write access with the bits set to 0 does NOT clear the register content.
 The structure of the register is identical to the Bit Set 2 Register.

-4.28.
+4.30.
 W Memory Test Address Register

-This register contains the address of the memory on which data can be written for the memory test.
+This register contains the memory address on which data can be written for the memory test.